Coarse assembly maps: Comparison of coarse homology theories

-\begin{ddd} \begin{enumerate} \item $X$ has strongly bounded geometry if it has the minimal bornology compatible with the coarse structure and for every coarse entourage $U$ of $X$ the number of points in $U$-bounded subsets of $X$ is uniformly bounded. \item $X$ has bounded geometry if it is equivalent to a bornological coarse space with strongly bounded geometry. \item $X$ is called separable it admits a coarse entourage $U$ and a countable family of points $(x_{i})_{i\in I}$ that $\bigcup_{i\in I}U[x_{i}]=X$. \end{enumerate} \end{ddd}
+\begin{ddd}\mbox{} \begin{enumerate} \item $X$ has strongly bounded geometry if it has the minimal bornology compatible with the coarse structure and for every coarse entourage $U$ of $X$ the number of points in $U$-bounded subsets of $X$ is uniformly bounded. \item $X$ has bounded geometry if it is equivalent to a bornological coarse space with strongly bounded geometry. \end{enumerate} \end{ddd}